robertrau/piflySetupScript/README.md

 **• USB redirected:** Cannot use the USB port in the 32mm width.
 The USB test points on a Raspberry Pi Zero can be soldered to test points on the HAT board for the USB type A connector and still fit in a 38mm tube coupler.

 **• GPS:** The board uses the Skytrac Venus838 module.
 In binary mode this device can make 50 location updates per second.
 It has an SMA connector for an external antenna.
 This is required for the use of a helical, omni directional antenna.
 GPS data can be backed up with a super capacitor that has a connector for an external rechargeable coin cell.
-Currently there is only Raspberry Pi support for ASCII NMEA-0183 compatible output at 10 location updates per second.
-There is also a four pin connector for an external GPS if the board is built without the onboard GPS.
+There is existing support for ASCII NMEA-0183 compatible output at 10 location updates per second.
+The libpifly library has support for binary mode at 50 locations per second.
+There is also a four pin connector for an external GPS if the PiFly board is built without the onboard GPS.

 **• I/Os:** Most have ESD protection.

 **• A/D support:** Supports either 8, 10, or 12 bit A/D converters.
 The default build uses the 10 bit TI ADS7957SDBTR A/D converter with 16 channels; some for internal measurement and diagnostics and some external channels.
 The external A/D connector is a 0.050” pitch connector.
 Two external channels can be set up for thermistors.
 Uses SPI interface.

 **• Keypad support:** A connector for either a standard six-key keypad or a standard 12-key keypad connected through a resistor array to a A/D input.
 With an external resistor array 26 keys are possible.
+See http://rau-deaver.org/1-wire_keyboard.html

 **• High G linear accelerometer:** Uses NXP (Qualcom) MMA6555KW as on Altus Metrum’s TeleMega.
 Uses SPI interface.